rozbrajaczpoziomow/coc-bot-electric-boogaloo/README.md

 ## Commands
 & is assumed as a prefix here, <argument> are arguments

-@<bot name> prefix <new prefix> - If admin: sets the prefix, otherwise displays the current prefix.<br>
+@<bot name> prefix <new prefix> - If admin: sets the prefix, otherwise displays the current prefix.

-&link - Displays the current CoC link, if one was created.<br>
+&link - Displays the current CoC link, if one was created.

-&new <modes... languages...> - If admin: creates a new clash, using all arguments to try to find the modes and languages, otherwise functions the same as &link.<br>
+&new <modes... languages...> - If admin: creates a new clash, using all arguments to try to find the modes and languages, otherwise functions the same as &link.

 &start - If admin: starts the current clash created with &new, otherwise functions the same as &link.

 &eval <cmd...> - If admin: evaluates the command given, otherwise sends `I do not give you consent to use that command...mate...that'd too dangerous...`.